MailTape/MailTape-v1/_posts/2016-06-12-Maud-Octallinn.md

 track7_color: vibrant
 musiColor: musiColor221.png
 fbPic: fbPic221.jpg
+description: 'This morning, I introduce you Maud Octallinn, a french psych-pop singer.'
 ---
-<p id="introduction"> This morning, I introduce you Maud Octallinn, a french psych-pop singer The first album of Maud is compilation of failed love songs.
+<p id="introduction"> This morning, I introduce you Maud Octallinn, a french psych-pop singer.
+The first album of Maud is compilation of failed love songs.
 But it’s easy to fall in love of each song.
 Maud Octallinn is a beautiful impish voice and her lyrics as well, full of surrealistic sentences and metaphors. </p>

 # Nursery rhymes for adults